ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

    # mount -t nfs -o nfsvers=3 nfshou0201d-fz.service.softlayer.com:/IBM01SEV1414935_2 /mnt
    ```

-   The mount point information can be obtained from the {{site.data.keyword.filestorage_short}} Details page in the UI or through an API call - `SoftLayer_Network_Storage::getNetworkMountAddress()`.
+   The mount point information can be obtained from the {{site.data.keyword.filestorage_short}} Details page in the UI, with an API call - `SoftLayer_Network_Storage::getNetworkMountAddress()`, or by looking at the `ibm_storage_file` resource in Terraform.
    {: tip}

 3. Verify that the mount was successful by using the disk file system command.